 How I Plan My Week

-1. Review your Personal Mission Statement (create one if you don’t have one)
+1. Review your Personal Mission Statement

 My Personal Mission Statement: